EV Charger Cable Calculation: A Complete Worked Example

 Key Points for Cable Sizing

-- 7.4 kW single-phase = 32A at 230V — this is the standard domestic installation
+| 7.4 kW single-phase | 7.4 kW | 32A at 230V | Standard domestic installation |

-- 22 kW three-phase = 32A per phase at 400V — commercial premises
+| 22 kW three-phase | 22 kW | 32A per phase at 400V | Commercial premises |

-- The charger draws 32A continuously for several hours — this is critical for cable sizing
+The charger draws 32A continuously for several hours — this is critical for cable sizing.

 The Continuous Load Problem